Undefeated DI men's college basketball teams in 2019-20 | NCAA.com

 The Buckeyes’ rout over Villanova in the Gavitt Games set the tone early in the season.
 Since then, Ohio State has won by 35, 29 and 33 points.
 UNC looms in the upcoming ACC/Big Ten Challenge.

-The freshmen-led Wildcats are getting after it on the defensive end, keeping their first six opponents below 70 points.
+The freshmen-led Wildcats are getting after it on the defensive end, keeping seven of their first nine opponents below 70 points.
 But what’s really attention-grabbing is forward Zeke Nnaji.
 The first-year big is shooting 77 percent with a range extending beyond the paint.

 REWRITING HISTORY: 5 records that could be broken in 2019-20